-Results:- The specialty herds of geriatric horses and parasitology horses are currently being supported and maintained in part by the efforts of Dr. Amanda Adams and Dr. Martin Nielsen.
+Results: The specialty herds of geriatric horses and parasitology horses are currently being supported and maintained in part by the efforts of Dr. Amanda Adams and Dr. Martin Nielsen.
 Dr. Adams has recently received a significant gift which will be utilized to defray some of the costs of her herd.
-As part of this gift, consideration is also being given to expanding the research laboratory space at the Orin Little Research Farm.
-An effort is also underway to find funding for Dr. Nielsen's parasitology herd.
-Breeding decisions for the general herd are based on anticipated needs for foals and young horses.
+As part of this gift, consideration has been given to expanding the research laboratory space at the Orin Little Research Farm and establishing an education center for the aged horse.
+A fundraiser secured significant funding for Dr. Nielsen's parasitology herd, and these efforts will continue.
+Dr. Nielsen has recently submitted a grant to an NSF program supporting biological collections.
+Breeding decisions for the general herd on based on anticipated needs for foals and young horses in close collaboration with faculty.

-Analysis of results and reflection: - Continuing efforts are needed to address the goal of securing funding for farm support.
+Analysis of results and reflection: Continuing efforts are needed to address the goal of securing funding for farm support.
 The Animal Resources Advisory Committee will work with the Chair and Danielle Jostes to develop a strategy for soliciting funding for this effort.